ErikSeewald/Eriks-Wasp-Sim/README.md

 #### Contract-window
 When a contract has been selected from the [Selected-wasp-window](#selected-wasp-window), a window containing information on this specific contract opens with the following information:
 - How many remaining seconds of validity does it have
-- How many partners are a part of the contract
+- How many contractual partners are there
-- A list of these partners (clicking on one of selects them)
+- A list of these partners (clicking on one of them selects that wasp)
 - The type of the contract and specific information regarding it (see [Contract types](#contract-types))

 #### Performance-window